- See a full list of publications

 - Explore connections, collaborators, related work and more

 Steve Roskams joined the staff in 1983 after spending ten years in rescue archaeology, directing excavations in Carthage in Tunisia and in the City of London, notably the large excavations at Billingsgate.
+Since then, he has worked abroad in Algeria and Beirut and, latterly, concentrated his efforts on the investigation of a 'Dark Age' site at Mothecombe in southwest England and, closer to home, Iron Age and Roman landscapes and settlement on the Yorkshire Wolds and in York's immediate hinterland.

 He is interested in all aspects of urban archaeology, both of theory and of practice.
 The former involve the construction, from a Marxist perspective, of frameworks for understanding the Roman to medieval transitions; the latter the development of excavation methods and analysis to aid the interpretation of complex urban sequences.